garrardkitchen/resume/content/blog/principles.md

 I've seen a lot of code recently that should never have got to the shape it has.
 Complicated code requires time to understand, then time to add functionality.
 Complicated code also happens to more difficult to recall so each time you need to go near it, you have to relearn it and added to this, any changes made to improve it, most likely have not been applied in full so they'll be a right old mixture of good, bad and the ugly thrown into the mix.

-A good measure of how bad a code bases is, and I'm going to plagurise somebody else's analogy here, is by stepping through an interactive debug session.
-If you get momentarily distracted by a fly, then immediately return to the debugging and you do not know where the feck you are in the execution of the code flow, then it's a bad code base!
+A good measure of how bad a codebases is, and I'm going to plagiarise somebody else's analogy here, is by stepping through an interactive debug session.
+If you get momentarily distracted by a fly, then immediately return to the debugging and you do not know where the feck you are in the execution of the code flow, then it's a bad codebase!

 It's the responsibility of a Tech Lead or architecture to stop code bases ending up this way.

 ## [Code reviews]()

-It should only contain helpful and constructive comments and / or implementation questions.
+It should only contain helpful and constructive comments and/or implementation questions.
 This process is not there to caress egos (that's for your mother to do!!).
 One useful by-product of **code reviews** is conveying of your team's exacting coding standard and attention to deal, to new starters.
 So, the quicker the new starter pushes a commit, the better!

 ## [Coding standards]()

 (provide a template of core standards then stand back and let the team thrash out the rest - wear protection!)

 Although important, it's not the end of the world if some of the granular details differ between teams.
-The important thing here in my opinion is that each team know where to find their cheese.
+The important thing here, in my opinion, is that each team know where to find their cheese.
 Most engineers in a team have a common set of standards they adhere too.
-The big things like solution structure, naming convensions, testing (**AAA**, **GWT**), pluralization, documentation structure (including README) all need to be consistent.
+The big things like solution structure, naming conventions, testing (**AAA**, **GWT**), pluralization, documentation structure (including README) all need to be consistent.

 ## [Composition over inheritance]()

 (avoid class tree exploitation! - think **Strategy pattern** - GoF)

-The above bracketed statement say's it all!  **Inheritance** tends to back you into a corner especially when you consider the **OCP**.
+The above-bracketed statement says it all!  **Inheritance** tends to back you into a corner especially when you consider the **OCP**.

 ## [Defensive coding]()